 I went paragliding in Pattaya, and although it was a very quick experience, it was fantastic and so much fun!
 I highly recommend it!
 The going price was 800 baht, and I managed to barter this down to 600 baht (I bought this from the man opposite the mall on the Main Street, about half way down the road).
 I would definitely do this again, it was so much fun!

 Go to the floating market

-If you have read my Bangkok – Koa San Road blog, you will know that we went to a floating market (very far out form Bangkok!).
-This was a fantastic floating market, I will try so hard to find out what the name of it was as I highly recommend going!
+If you have read my Bangkok – Koa San Road blog, you will know that we went to a floating market (very far out from Bangkok!).
+This was a fantastic place, I will try so hard to find out what the name of it was as I highly recommend going!
 There are many floating markets closer/within Bangkok also, and I would definitely suggest you visit one whilst you’re here.

 Whilst in Bangkok, make sure you visit the temples (Grand Palace, Wat Arun, Wat Pho etc.).
 I still have so many more to see but here are a few pictures from my visits.
 Temples are scattered all over Thailand, and wherever you are you are bound to find the most beautiful temples to visit!

 The ever growing list of things I have yet to tick off my list!

 Try Muay Thai – and not suck at it